harolCalzada/zebrand-tech-test/README.md

 ## TO DO
-- tests for email notification and product counter
 - create the config for a production environment(new docker configuration)
 - add rate limit to product detail api (to avoid bots that can generate false counter visit value)
-- improve mail message to track product values changed
 - Generate data to load on initial setup(django fixtures)